keboola/developers-docs/extend/generic-extractor/functions.md

 }
 {% endhighlight %}

-Will be converted to the following function context:
+will be converted to the following function context:

 {% highlight json %}
 {